St. Jude Children's Research Hospital: History

+Danny's daughter Marlo Thomas grew up supporting the mission of St. Jude Children's Research Hospital, and she became its national outreach director in 1991.

 In 2007, Chili's restaurant chain pledged $50 million to fund the construction of the seven-story Chili's Care Center, adding 340,000 sqft, providing space for the department of radiological services, The Pediatric Brain Tumor Consortium, two floors of outpatient clinics, one floor of inpatient clinics and rooms, two floors of laboratory space, an office floor and an unfinished level for future expansion.

+In 2010, the Pediatric Cancer Genome Project was launched in collaboration with Washington University in an effort to identify somatic mutations that drive cancer, in hopes of identifying new targets against which novel therapeutics can be developed.

 In 2014, the Marlo Thomas Center for Global Education and Collaboration was opened as part of the hospital.
 In 2017, the St. Jude Graduate School of Biomedical Sciences accepted its inaugural class of PhD students.

+In 2021, the SpaceX Inspiration4 mission, the first private spaceflight, raised over $243 million for St. Jude.

+In 2025 YouTuber Ryan Trahan and his wife, Haley Pham, raised over $11 million for St. Jude.

-Hospital functions & effects
+Hospital functions and effects

 St. Jude has an International Outreach Program to improve the survival rates of children with catastrophic illnesses worldwide.

 St. Jude treats patients up to age 21 and for some conditions, up to age 25.

 Corporate structure

 Donald Pinkel was the first director of St. Jude and served from 1962 until 1973.
 His successor, Alvin Mauer, was director from 1973 to 1983.
 Joseph Simone was the hospital's third director from 1983 to 1992.
 Arthur W. Nienhuis was CEO and director of St. Jude from 1993 until 2004.
 William E. Evans, the hospital's fifth director, served from 2004 to 2014.
-He was succeeded by current CEO and director James R. Downing on July 15, 2014.
+He was succeeded by CEO and director James R. Downing on July 15, 2014.

 As of 2018, St. Jude's scientific director was James I. Morgan, Ph.D.

-St. Jude Board of Directors is chaired by Paul J. Ayoub and includes Joyce Aboussie, Ruth Gaviria, Tom Penn, and Tony Thomas (producer).